sucv/paperCrawler/ReadMe.md

 ### Change Log

++ 28-OCT-2022
+  + Added a feature in which the target conferences can be specified in `main.py`.
+See Example 4
 + 27-OCT-2022
   + Added the crawler for ACM Multimedia.
 + 20-OCT-2022
   + Fixed a bug that falsely locates the paper pdf url for NIPS.
 + 7-OCT-2022
     + Rewrote `main.py` so that the crawler can run over all the conferences!
-See Example 4.
 + 6-OCT-2022
     + Removed the use of `PorterStemmer()` from `nltk` as it involves false negative when querying.